Eldalie/DataViz/docs/README.md

 So, let's ROCK!

 This is how one can use our time machine and get a glimpse of the rock evolution:
-* Here is the screencast *
+* Here is the screencast

 And here you can take the journey in time yourself:
 [Go to the visualization](https://gandalfatepfl.github.io/DataViz/map.html)

-The code, the data used and the process book can be found in the following repository on GitHub:
+The code, the data used and the process book can be found in the following repository on GitHub: [https://github.com/GandalfAtEpfl/DataViz]
-* link *

 The process book can be downloaded * here *.